Additional Installation Information

 Change the IP Address and Hostname of a Cloned Virtual Machine

-After you clone a Cisco ISE virtual machine (VM), you have to power it on and change the IP address and hostname.
+After cloning a Cisco ISE virtual machine (VM), power it on and change its IP address and hostname.

 Before you begin

-• Ensure that the Cisco ISE node is in the standalone state.
+• Make sure your Cisco ISE node is in the standalone state.

-• Ensure that the network adapter on the newly cloned Cisco ISE VM is not connected when you power on the machine.
+• Before you power on the newly cloned Cisco ISE VM, make sure its network adapter is not connected.
 Uncheck the Connected and Connect at power on check boxes.
-Otherwise, if this node comes up, it will have the same IP address as the source machine from which it was cloned.
+This prevents the node from using the same IP address as the original source machine.

 Figure 2.
 Disconnecting the Network Adapter